himanshu-rai1121/departmentalStore/README.md

 # Departmental Store Management System

 Welcome to our Departmental Store Management System!
-This repository houses the codebase for a robust system designed to efficiently manage customers, products, orders, and discounts.
+This repository houses the codebase for a robust system designed to efficiently manage customers, products, orders, backorders, and discounts.
 Below, you'll find an overview of the system's features and guidelines for using it effectively.

 ## Features